seanorama/masterclass/hdf/README-INSTRUCTOR.md

 These instructions will create lab environments for:

-a.
+  - a.
 HDP Cluster: 1 node with HDFS, YARN, HIVE, NIFI, SOLR, SPARK, ZEPPELIN
-b.
-Nifi: 1 node with NiFi
+  - b.
+Nifi: 1 node with nifi

-You will want to have 2 separate shells open for deploying each environment.
+You should **open 2 separate shells** for deploying each environment.
 This is due to the management scripts depending on environment variables.

 ## Before you start

 See ../README.md for instructions on using the cluster management scripts (step 3 in the processes below):

   - ../bin/cluster-create.sh
   - ../bin/cluster-report.sh
   - ../bin/cluster-terminate.sh

 ## Deploy clusters
 Open 2 clean shell environments on a host where the AWS CLI has been configured.